The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • The child’s eye also turns sour due to a rare disease called dacryocystitis.
 Why does he appear?
 This is due to the formation of a plug that does not allow the tear ducts to function normally.

-Therapy of conjunctivitis
+Therapy for conjunctivitis

 • Rinse the eye with a cotton pad moistened with warm boiled water, furatsilin or manganese.
 Each eye is treated with a separate swab.